+You will have your own ATU email address when you register as a student with ATU.
 It is important for students to regularly check their student email account as lecturers and almost all of ATU Sligo correspondence is communicated with students via their student email account.
-Before your course begins with ATU Sligo, you will receive instructions on how to access your student email account
+Before your course begins with ATU Sligo, you will receive instructions on how to access your student email account.

 If you need to report any login problems, please use our IT Services Helpdesk.

 It is important to consider how you will fund your studies.
 Whilst some students will be self-funded others will be funded by their employer, Skillnet or Springboard+.
 You should take the time to consider your funding options and learn about the payment deadlines and fee policies at ATU Sligo.